greatbignate/team-joint-chiefs/README.md

 * [about.css](css/about.css) - CSS file to style information that is unique to about.html.

 ### JavaScript
-* [app.js](/js/app.js) - Contains JavaScript that defines the data model for the app and stores collected information in local storage.
+* [form.js](/js/form.js) - Contains JavaScript that defines the data model for the app, stores collected information in local storage, integrates the form process with the data model.
 Used by both index.html and print.html.
-* [form.js](/js/form.js) - Contains JavaScript that integrates the form process with the data model.
-Used by index.html.
 * [print.js](/js/print.js) - Contains JavaCript that retrieves the saved data, processes it to create the inventory, and renders the printable information.

 ## 24 August 2018 (Friday)